tamtakoe/oi-angular-resource/README.md

 ## Build

 Run `ng build angular-resource --prod` to build the project.
 The build artifacts will be stored in the `dist/angular-resource` directory.

+## Publishing

+After building your library with `ng build angular-resource`, go to the dist folder `cd dist/angular-resource` and run `npm publish`.

 ## Running unit tests